5 Reasons Luke's Fate in The Last Jedi Was Sloppy

 Upon reaching senior status, no character has lasted more than an episode or so, and sadly, The Last Jedi (TLJ) is no exception.

-Some may argue that Luke chose to die and now plans to help Rey as a Force spirit.
+Some may argue that Luke chose to die planning to help Rey as a Force spirit.
 That may be true, but wouldn't he be of more aid alive?
-Rey is still quite inexperienced with the Force, and proper training alongside a living master dwarfs whatever tidbits Luke can give from beyond.
+Rey is still quite inexperienced with the Force, and proper training alongside a living master dwarfs whatever tidbits Luke can give from beyond the grave.

 Consider Obi-Wan, who provided small nuggets of wisdom after perishing, but rather than try to teach Luke elected to prolong his Jedi training for three years so then-living Yoda could step in.
 Plus, Obi-Wan's skills had waned in old age, limiting his physical help in fighting the Empire; as TLJ showed, Luke still had plenty of power in him, power the Resistance could certainly have used against the First Order.